HomeGuidesChangelogDiscussions

 This interaction lets you show a component only when a particular plan is selected.
 This is particularly useful when you want to change the price or CTA.

-To assign a visibility condition to a particular picker:
+To assign a visibility condition to a particular plan:

 • Condition type: select "Screen interactions"